-Getting In: Sunset Dinner Sail tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu Cards.
+Getting In: Sunset Dinner Sail tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu passes.

 Snorkeling in Hanauma Bay

 Snorkel the bright coral reef of Hanauma Bay and have the time of your life this summer.
-It’s one of the most popular things to do on many bucket lists, and is also just a really cool summer activity!
+It’s one of the most popular things to do on many bucket lists and is also just a fantastic thing to do in the sunshine.

-Getting In: Hanauma Bay Snorkeling tickets are included with the Go Oahu Card.
-Oahu Hidden Gems Tour + Snorkeling with Turtles tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu Cards.
+Getting In: Hanauma Bay Snorkeling tickets are included with the Go Oahu pass.
+Oahu Hidden Gems Tour + Snorkeling with Turtles tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu passes.